Phased Re-Opening of Appomattox Court House National Historical Park

 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

-Daily: Park grounds, trails, and Clover Hill Tavern restrooms.
+Park grounds, trails, visitor center, the McLean House, and all buildings in the historic village open to the public are open.
 The main visitor parking lot will be open from 9:00 a.m. to 5:00 p.m.
+Restrooms are available at the Clover Hill Tavern and the Visitor Center.

 Know Before You Visit